 Fostering the spread and maintenance of liberal democracy, with its focus on individual human rights and freedoms, as opposed to illiberal democracy, which among other things, has no power to contain warmongers.

 PEP itself does not directly engage in these worthy but divergent activities of peace-fostering, peace-sustaining efforts that are carried out by other organizations or projects.
-Rather, PEP spreads knowledge of the importance of those efforts toward securing enduring peace, and may recruit thousands of individuals and hundreds of organizations engaging in those efforts to support, at some level, PEP’s singular goal: to secure a global, binding-peace-treaty.
-[Find here the names of hundreds of organizations working on one or more of the issues key to maintaining peace.
-See the dropdown list on the top menu bar entitled “Related Projects”. [https://www.afww.org]
+Rather, PEP spreads knowledge of the importance of those efforts toward securing enduring peace, and may recruit thousands of individuals and hundreds of organizations engaging in those efforts to support, at some level, PEP’s singular goal: to secure a global, binding-peace-treaty, the first step toward building a working peace system [illustrated and explained here: www.youtube.com/watch?v=H8c5RBDs6Ds]

 A Word About PEP’s Goal and the Danger of Distraction